School Science Lessons

 Try to create a balanced community so that the different kinds of organisms survive for a long time.

-Use a jam container for keeping caddis larvae - pond snails - small crustaceans and
+Use a jam container for keeping caddis larvae, pond snails, and small crustaceans.

 The pond life will remain balanced if carefully stocked.

-Feed Dytiscus beetles or other predacious larva on tadpoles and keep in a separate tank.
+Feed diving beetles.
+Dytiscus sp. or other predacious larva on tadpoles and keep in a separate tank.

 Use a strainer or net to collect aquatic specimens.

-Do not put an aquarium in direct sunlight, because excessive light produces a heavy growth of algae on the glass walls that obscures the contents of the aquarium.
+Do not put an aquarium in direct sunlight, because excessive light produces a heavy growth of algae on the glass walls.

 Wipe off algae growths with an abrasive dish cloth.